GSA/USSM/_pages/marketplace/fleet.md

                 </ul>

-<p><A HREF="https://www.gsafleet.gov">GSAFleet.gov</A> is a user-centric platform that significantly enhances the management of federal vehicle fleets.</p>
+<p><A HREF="https://www.gsafleet.gov">GSAFleet.gov</A> is a user-centric platform that significantly enhances the management of federal vehicle fleets.
+Learn more below.</p>

 <iframe
         width="448"